 Suggestions from members for possible future items in the Bulletin are always welcome.
 One of the most frequent requests we have received in the past has been for an introductory guide to data analysis.
+The need for this was recently repeated by many members of the WSG international general committee.
 One basic reason for producing such a guide is that many of the people collecting wader measurements have not been taught statistical methods.
-Self instruction is a good way to learn but there is no book on statistics which starts from very basic principles and deals in a clear way with the problems frequently encountered by wader measures.
-[The original introduction to the series noted the intention of the British Trust for Ornithology to produce such a guide.
-This was published in 1986 as Statistics for Ornithologists (authors: Jim Fowler and Louis Cohen) and is recommended as further reading].
+Self instruction is a good way to learn but there is no book on statistics which starts from very basic principles and deals in a clear way with the problems frequently encountered by wader measurers.
+For many years the British Trust for Ornithology has been planning such a guide but it has not yet been produced.

-To meet the undoubted need and popular demand we invited Dr Jeremy Greenwood to write a series of articles on basic statistics [...].
+To meet the undoubted need and popular demand we invited Dr. Jeremy Greenwood to write a series of articles on basic statistics and we are pleased to announce that he has agreed to do so.
 He is a particularly appropriate author because he makes considerable use of statistics both in biological research and in teaching biology students.
-He is also blessed with the faculty of clear concise writing. [...]
+He is also blessed with the faculty of clear concise writing.
+His first article appears below and others will follow in each Bulletin for some time.
+Author and editors are anxious that the series should suit readers' requirements as well as possible and we would welcome any commerts or queries which can either be sent directly to Dr. Greenwood or to either of the editors.
+Do not be reluctant to ask or comment.
+Remember that the series is intended for those with little or no previous knowledge of statistics so no question is too simple.

-The [1978] Editors
+The Editors